anees028/Massive_log_analyzer/README.md

 - CLI flags: `--input <file>`, `--format json|text`, `--from <timestamp>`, `--to <timestamp>`, `--level <error|warn|info>`.
 - Commands: `analyze`, `report`, `tail` (streaming analytics for live logs).

+## 🔍 Problem we're solving

+**Task B: Read the File (The Wrong Way)**

+Try to read this file using `fs.readFileSync`.

+Experiment: If you increase the loop to 10 million lines in Task A, `readFileSync` will likely throw a **"Heap out of memory"** error.
+This is the problem we are solving — reading large log files into memory at once does not scale and will crash for very large files.

+## ✅ Solution

+Process logs using streaming and line-by-line parsing to keep memory usage constant.
+The included `analyze.ts` demonstrates this approach: it uses `fs.createReadStream` and `readline.createInterface` to handle one line at a time and writes matches to an output stream (`errors-only.txt`).

+Advantages of this approach:
+- Low, constant memory usage (works with very large files)
+- Natural support for streaming and tailing logs
+- Easier to handle backpressure (check `write()` return value and listen for `drain` if needed)

+Next improvements can include accepting `--input` and `--output` CLI arguments, adding backpressure handling, and making the analyzer pluggable for different log formats.

 ---

 ## 📈 Suggested roadmap (next steps)